Moro reveals that he received R$ 3.6 million for a 12-month contract with the Alvarez & Marsal office | Politics

-Former Minister of Justice and former judge of Operation Lava Jato Sergio Moro revealed this Friday (28), during a broadcast on a social network, that he received US$ 45,000 monthly during 12 months of contract with the American consulting firm.
+Former Minister of Justice and former judge of Operation Lava Jato Sergio Moro revealed this Friday (28), during a broadcast on a social network, that he received US$ 45,000 monthly in a one-year contract with the American consulting firm.
 Alvarez & Marsal — the firm is responsible for the judicial administration of contractors investigated by Lava Jato.

 In addition to the monthly income, Moro said he received from the consultancy a “hiring bonus” of US$ 150,000, of which he says he returned R$ 67,000 for having terminated the contract early.
 In total, considering the amounts reported by the former judge, Moro’s earnings at the consultancy amounted to R$ 3.65 million, according to the dollar exchange rate this Friday.